rbw/flask-snow/README.rst

 flask-snow
 ============

+Easily create apps on top of the ServiceNow REST API.

-Uses the lightweight `Flask microframework <http://flask.pocoo.org>`_ and the `pysnow library <https://github.com/rbw0/pysnow>`_.
+- Uses the lightweight `Flask microframework <http://flask.pocoo.org>`_ and the `pysnow library <https://github.com/rbw0/pysnow>`_.

-Furthermore, it supports OAuth for seamless authentication / authorization.
+- Supports OAuth for a seamless authentication / authorization experience.

 Documentation